Log File Monitoring

 How does log file monitoring work?

-The log file monitoring agent installed in the end machine, monitors the log files continuously for the required string (It may even be a regex).
-Once that string is printed, it immediately notifies the OpManager server, which in-turn raises an alarm based on the polling interval specified for that file monitor.
+The log file monitoring agent installed in the end machine, monitors the log files continuously for the required string (It may even be in regex format).
+Once that string, or the mentioned regex matching string format, is identified, it immediately notifies the OpManager server, which in-turn raises an alarm based on the polling interval specified for that file monitor.

 You can also add a log file monitor from a particular device's snapshot page.